rachel170/tp/docs/DeveloperGuide.md

 ##### Design Considerations: Flip Card Implementation
 * **Alternative 1 (current choice):** Change `isFlipped` boolean in the flashcard model.
+    * Pros:
-    * Pros: Only need the instance of the flashcard to update or check whether the particular flashcard has been flipped in the review mode.
+        * Only need the instance of the flashcard to update or check whether the particular flashcard has been flipped in the review mode.
-    * Pros: Ensures that the logic of flipping of flashcard isn't done in the UI.
+        * Ensures that the logic of flipping of flashcard isn't done in the UI.
     * Cons: Increases coupling.
 * **Alternative 2:** Implement the boolean `isFlipped` in the UI part, `IndividualFlashcard`.
     * Pros: No need for extra function calls as flipping is directly done in the UI.
+    * Cons:
-    * Cons: Logic is being done in the UI section.
+        * Logic is being done in the UI section.
-    * Cons: Hard to test using testcases.
+        * Hard to test using testcases.
 Have to manually test.

 #### Next Card feature
 Our FlashNotes application allows users to go to the next card to review once they are done reviewing the current